Summers are here.

 You need one slightly oversized, light coloured, full sleeves, cotton shirt.
 Soak the shirt in cold water and wear it over your regular clothing before you press the start button.

 The Sun will have to fight the “wet” shirt before it could steal the moisture from your body.
+(It’s obvious that the sun rays are there to steal moisture, but who says the moisture must come from your body, why not from the shirt?)

 The shirt will save you from those burning rays, and you shall feel kind of “Cool” while riding through the traffic.